MFait/stacky/README.md

 todo
 ====

-* query for first found qustion, print accepted answer
+* fallback if there's no accepted answer
-* create stacky module
 * create gem
+* choose from list of questions